What are tax efficient investments?

 - Income tax relief of 30% of your investment.
 This can be used in the year of investment or carried back one year.

-- Capital gains deferral on gains realised on the disposal of any asset which is reinvested in an EIS eligible company.
+- Capital gains deferral on gains realised on the disposal of any asset which is reinvested in an EIS qualifying company.

 - Inheritance tax exemption on shares held for a minimum of two years.

 The Seed Enterprise Investment Scheme (SEIS) is a tax efficient investment designed to complement the EIS by helping small, early-stage companies.
+Like EIS, investments can be made directly into companies, or via an SEIS fund.
 It does this by offering tax reliefs to individual investors who purchase new shares in those companies.
-Income tax relief is available on qualifying shares, to people who have UK tax liability against which to set the relief.
-Shares must be held for three years from date of issue in order for relief to be retained in full.
+The main tax reliefs are:

 Venture Capital Trusts